aob3/demo/README.md

 # demo for rh - q1 - problem solving

-#
-demo: sample app using containers for django and mysql
+Demo: sample app using containers for django and mysql This includes Dockerfile and docker-compose files